annebeaubien/annebeaubien.github.io/Content/recipes/pumpkin_spice_smoothie.md

 tags: Dairy Free, Gluten Free, Vegan, Vegetarian
 description: Cinnamon, ginger, clove, nutmeg; all of the warming spices of winter in an end of summer smoothie.
 This smoothie helps ease the transition into fall when the weather just isn’t cold enough for that latte.
 ---
-Fall is here and nothing says, “Thanksgiving is coming” quite like pumpkin flavored drinks and desserts.
+Fall is here and nothing says, “Thanksgiving is coming” quite like pumpkin flavored...everything.

 **Makes:** 16oz